-Gran Canaria mountain roads are good but very winding so reserve time for the trip.
-After you leave Maspalomas the road starts to climb and soon you can enjoy views back to the Maspalomas sand dunes and Atlantic Ocean.
+Gran Canaria mountain roads are very good but they are so winding.
+So you need to reserve time for your trip.
+After you have left Maspalomas the road starts to climb and soon you can enjoy views back to Maspalomas sand dunes and the ocean.

 The guanches were the people that lived in the Canaries before the Spanish came.
-The guances lived here for centuries in a stone age culture.
-They carved their houses in caves or made simple stone houses.
+The guanches lived in the Canaries for centuries and they lived in a stone age culture.
+They carved their houses in caves or built simple stone houses to live in.

-From the guance village drive north to Fátaga.
-Fataga is a tiny village with a lot of spirit.
-There are just a few streets but some of them look so pretty.
-And you can find nice cafés in Fataga.
-So we enjoyed a cappuccino with cake in an outdoor cafe.
-That was good!
+From the guanche village continue driving north and you will come to Fátaga.
+It’s a small village but has a lot of spirit.
+There are just a couple of streets but they all look so pretty.
+Also you can find some nice cafés in the village.
+So we sat down and took a cappuccino with cake in an outdoor cafe.
+Delicioso!

 San Bartolomé de Tirajana

-San Bartolomé de Tirajana is the next stop.
-This pretty town lies high up in the mountains, almost in the clouds.
+San Bartolomé de Tirajana lies high already very up in the mountains, it’s almost in the clouds.

 Santa Lucía de Tirajana

-Santa Lucía de Tirajana is a village that delights Scandinavians like us – they have built a statue of Santa Lucia here!
+Santa Lucía de Tirajana is a village that delights Scandinavians like us – they have a statue of Santa Lucia!

-Otherwise there is not much to see in this very little village.
-So continue driving and look at the big Canarian pines on the roadside.
+Otherwise there was not much to see in this little village.
+So we continued driving on and stopped to look at big Canarian pines on the roadside.

 Back to the Coast

-After Santa Lucia drive east until you come to the coast at Vecindario.
-Now just take the main coastal road to Maspalomas (or to Las Palmas if you started your trip from there).
+After Santa Lucia we headed east until we reached the coast again.
+That was at Vecindario.
+Now you can just take the main coastal road back south and to Maspalomas.
+Or north to Las Palmas if you started your mountain trip from there.

-The dry mountain scenery in this part of Gran Canaria looks dramatic, at least in evening light.
+The rugged mountain scenery in this part of Gran Canaria can look very dramatic, at least it does it in evening light.

-So this was our Gran Canaria mountain tour from Maspalomas.
-And if you are travelling to Gran Canaria remember to check out my other Gran Canaria trip ideas.
+So this was our Gran Canaria mountain tour by car.
+Maybe you are planning your trip to Gran Canaria?
+In that case remember to check out my other Gran Canaria posts.